 The tour took place on a cool, gray fall day – fantastic atmosphere for a cemetery tour – with amazing trees, creeping vines and old headstones.
 Much of the Old St. Paul’s history has been lost to history.
 However, our guide said “they” think at least one president visited: John Quincy Adams.

 One famous “resident” is Samuel Chase, signer of the Declaration of Independence and Supreme Court justice.
 Yes, Baltimore has a Chase Street.
 According to our guide, some people seek to visit the burial sites of all Declaration’s signers – that’s a nerdy threshold I don’t think I am ready to cross.

 Star Spangled Banner author Francis Scott Key was interred at Old St. Paul’s for a time in his in-laws’ family tomb.
-His father-in-law, John Eager Howard, was Maryland governor, and, we have lots of things named for him.
+Key’s daughter was married to the son of John Eager Howard***, who was Maryland governor and is buried in St. Paul’s, and, we have lots of things named for him.
 (Key’s grave is now located in a cemetery in Frederick, Maryland).

 The War of 1812’s General George Armistead is also buried here, famous as Ft.
 McHenry’s defender who commissioned the fort’s massive flag that inspired our national anthem.
 Armistead was only 38 when he died, four years after the bombardment.

 You might think George Armistead is one of the cemetery’s star attractions, but our guide said that it’s the general’s nephew who gets the most inquiries – Confederate Brigadier General Lewis Armistead who was wounded, captured and died in the Battle of Gettysburg.